MicrosoftDocs/architecture-center/docs/example-scenario/bedrock/bedrock-automated-deployments.md

 ### GitOps

-* [GitOps](https://www.weave.works/technologies/gitops/) is DevOps applied to Kubernetes based systems.
-Thus, the automation and coordination of development, orchestration, monitoring, and maintenance becomes the focus of the Bedrock pattern and process using GitOps.

 [GitOps](https://www.weave.works/technologies/gitops/) is DevOps applied to Kubernetes based systems.
 Thus, the automation and coordination of development, orchestration, monitoring, and maintenance becomes the focus of the Bedrock pattern and process using GitOps.

 Because Kubernetes is declarative, the entire system can be described declaratively.
 This means that configuration is guaranteed by a set of facts instead of by a set of instructions and those factual declarations are versioned in Git from which they can be deployed as needed.

 This also means that, as described in [GitOps - Frequently Asked Questions](https://www.weave.works/technologies/gitops-frequently-asked-questions/): "one of the main differences between IaC and GitOps is the use of immutable containers as deployable artifacts that can be converged on by a suitable orchestration tool, for example Kubernetes.
 Your desired state is kept in source control".

 Therefore, Bedrock uses GitOps, in part, because its prescriptive style accommodates infrastructure as code for a cloud native environment.